Privacy Policy

 d.
 Inferenced Data.
 E.g. Inferences drawn for the sources above about a consumer’s lifestyle, demographic or other “Interest”-based traits, that we license from other data compilers (in addition to inferences we create and/or describe above).

-2. Our Business Purposes for Collecting and Using Personal Information
+2. Our Services and Our Business Purposes for Collecting and Using Personal Information

 3. How We Disclose Information to Third Parties

-In the course of providing our services as described in Section 2, we typically disclose all categories of personal information collected to third parties in the form of licensing agreements, including to our Clients and their own service providers,
+In the course of providing our Services as described in Section 2, we typically disclose certain categories of personal information collected to third parties in the form of licensing agreements, including to our Clients and their own service providers.

 We also may disclose any of the personal information we collect and maintain as follows: